KieranDotCo/webpage-download-py/README.md

-# webpage-download-py
+# webpage-downloader-py
-A small python script to download the HTML from a webpage looping on a numeric ID.
+A small python script to download the HTML from a webpage to a single looping on a numeric ID.